atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-security.md

 reading_time:

 ---
-Prior to having a data lake, all analysis had to be done by working with data in many different places.
+Prior to having a Data Lake, all analysis had to be done by working with data in many different places.
 These tools required individual logins which are hard to track and maintain the appropriate levels of access.

 Data Lakes provide a way to centralize access to data and make it simpler to manage permissions.